isaoxenaar/isaoxenaar/README.md

 Hi there 👋,

-I am a Full Stack developer based in Oslo!
+I am a Full Stack developer based in Oslo.

 *** Currently catching up on the theoratical side of programming ***